nondejus/AwesomeUnityCommunity/README.md

 * [Unity Realtime Planar Mirror](https://github.com/MaxwellGengYF/Unity-Realtime-Planar-Mirror "") - Powerful, deeply optimized real-time planar mirror in Unity.
 * [Projection Examples Using Mirrors](https://github.com/joansolroo/ProjectionExamples-UsingMirrors "") - This is a simple example of how projectors interact with mirrors.
 * [Unity Dev Basic Geometry Shaders](https://github.com/theMaxscriptGuy/Unity_Dev-BasicGeometryShaders "") - An introduction to Geometry Shaders.
+* [UnityHDRPTerrainDetailGrass](https://github.com/flamacore/UnityHDRPTerrainDetailGrass "") - A very simple detail shader for the new Terrain engine 2018.3+.

 ### Skyboxes <a name="skyboxes"></a>